 As you look forward to life with your new baby, it’s time to prepare a new, or update your current, financial plan for your family.
-You should consider how your baby will affect your monthly spending and savings plan while you build our new budget.
-As your family grows, your budget will evolve and starting with positive financial outlook will help you in the long run.
+As your family grows, your budget will evolve, and starting with positive financial outlook will help you in the long run.

 Develop a new spending plan

 As you research what to buy in preparation of your new child, it’s easy to be overwhelmed with the lists of things and recommendations from friends and families.
-The initial outlay for you baby can be quite high.
 Try making a list of priority items and stick to your list.
 The top of your list should include a car seat, onesies, blankets and diapers.
 Also try to remember that some things are worth spending top-of-line prices while some things aren’t.

 As you begin building your budget, here’s a list of items that will typically increase after you have a baby:

 - Your grocery bill: Diapers and formula are very expensive.
 Later, when your baby begins eating solid food, you’ll have to figure in the cost of baby food.